-'Miracle' Boy, 13, Who Was Brain Dead for Days Wakes After Parents Sign Organ Donation Papers
+'Miracle' Boy, 13, Who Was Apparently Brain Dead Wakes After Parents Sign Organ Donation Papers

 Trenton McKinley defied all odds.

-After the 13-year-old boy was severely injured in a dune buggy accident, his parents made the difficult decision to donate his organs following days of him being brain dead, according to Fox 10.
+After the 13-year-old boy was severely injured in a dune buggy accident, his parents made the difficult decision to donate his organs following days of him being apparently brain dead, according to Fox 10.
 But after the papers were signed, he miraculously regained consciousness.

 The incident happened two months ago, when McKinley was playing at a friend’s house in Alabama.
 While the teen was riding in a small utility trailer being pulled by a dune buggy, his friend suddenly hit the brakes and caused the trailer to flip.